-calculate_fisher_information_full_de tealcula(es.) the full Fisher information in realistic detector-level observations, estimated with neural networks. u €àl (culà)tes the full Fisher information at parton / truth level. calculate_fisher_information_hist1d(s) setfalculates the Fisher information in the one- dimensional histogram of an (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observable. seffalculates the Fisher information in a two- ) dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. eBuildssthe Fisher (safti)mation term representing the Gaussian constraints on the nuisance parameters calculate_fisher_information_rate(self , Calculates the Fisher information in a measurement ) of the total cross section (without any kinematic in- 100 formation). event_loader(self[, start, end, batch_size,]) Yields batches of events in the MadMiner file. full_information(self, theta, model_file[, Calculates the full Fisher information in realistic ]) detector-level observations, estimated with neural networks. histo_information(self, theta, luminosity, Calculates the Fisher information in the one- ) dimensional histogram of an (parton-level or ) detector-level, depending on how the observations in the MadMiner file were calculated) observable. $histo_information_2d(self, theta,[,])$ Calculates the Fisher information in a two- dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. histogram_of_fisher_information(self, the MadMiner file were calculated) observables.
-Calculates the full and rate-only Fisher information histogram_of_fisher_information(self, theta,)

-Table 2 - continued rom previous page histogram_of_information(self, theta,[, Calculates the full and rate-only Fisher information ]) in slices of one observable. histogram_of_sigma_dsigma(self, theta, Fills events into histograms and calculates the cross ) section and first derivative for each bin nuisance_constraint_information(self) Builds the Fisher information term representing the Gaussian constraints on the nuisance parameters rate_information(self, theta, luminosity[, Calculates the Fisher information in a measurement ]) of the total cross section (without any kinematic in- formation). truth_information(self, theta[, luminosity, Calculates the full Fisher information at parton / truth ]) level. weighted_events(self[, theta, nu,]) Returns all events together with the benchmark weights (if theta is None) or weights for a given theta. xsec_gradients(self, thetas[, nus,]) Returns the gradient of total cross sections with re- spect to parameters. xsecs(self[, thetas, nus, partition,]) Returns the total cross sections for benchmarks or parameter points.
+calculate_fisher_information_full_detector or Calculates the full Fisher information in realistic detector-level observations, estimated with neural networks. calculate_fisher_information_full_truth(t ne@alculates the full Fisher information at parton / truth level. calculate_fisher_information_hist1d(theta, Calculates the Fisher information in the one- ) dimensional histogram of an (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observable. calculate_fisher_information_hist2d(theta, Calculates the Fisher information in a two- ) dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. calculate_fisher_information_nuisance_cor s Brailds tthe Fisher information term representing the Gaussian constraints on the nuisance parameters calculate_fisher_information_rate(theta, Calculates the Fisher information in a measurement ) of the total cross section (without any kinematic in- formation). event_loader([start, end, batch_size,]) Yields batches of events in the MadMiner file. full_information(theta, model_file[,]) Calculates the full Fisher information in realistic detector-level observations, estimated with neural networks. histo_information(theta, luminosity,[,]) Calculates the Fisher information in the one- dimensional histogram of an (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observable. histo_information_2d(theta, luminosity,) Calculates the Fisher information in a two- dimensional histogram of two (parton-level or detector-level, depending on how the observations in the MadMiner file were calculated) observables. histogram_of_fisher_information(theta,) Calculates the full and rate-only Fisher information in slices of one observable. histogram_of_information(theta, observable, Calculates the full and rate-only Fisher information ) in slices of one observable. histogram_of_sigma_dsigma(theta, observable, Fills events into histograms and calculates the cross ) section and first derivative for each bin nuisance_constraint_information() Builds the Fisher information term representing the Gaussian constraints on the nuisance parameters rate_information(theta, luminosity[, cuts,]) Calculates the Fisher information in a measurement of the total cross section (without any kinematic in- formation). truth_information(theta[, luminosity, cuts,]) Calculates the full Fisher information at parton / truth level. continues on next page weighted_events([theta, nu, start_event,]) Returns all events together with the benchmark weights (if theta is None) or weights for a given theta. xsec_gradients(thetas[, nus, partition,]) Returns the gradient of total cross sections with re- spect to parameters. xsecs([thetas, nus, partition, test_split,]) Returns the total cross sections for benchmarks or pa- rameter points.